ottaviofornieri/HandWrittenDigitRecognition/README.md

 # HandWrittenDigitRecognition

-This is a Neural Network (NN) the can recognize hand-written digits in the range [0, 9].
+This is a Neural Network (NN) that can recognize hand-written digits in the range [0, 9].

 The model is trained using MNIST database, which consists of 60000 training data and 10000 for model testing.
 Data are reshaped properly to be accepted by tensorflow.